 Besides that, I also don’t really like the fast movements done by the printer when homing.
 The custom firmware is tuned with slower movements which should provide better accuracy when homing and probing.
 I am still testing the custom firmware, and I will release it in a couple of weeks

 As always, there’s also the alternative of running Klipper Firmware on the Sidewinder X2.
-I am also working on a guide for this, which will include ready-to-use config files and a step-by-step guide on how to set it up.

 I hope these recommended upgrades are helpful for you.
 If you have any questions, feel free to leave a comment below.
 You can also join the 3DPrintBeginner Discord Server where there’s a dedicated Artillery channel.
 Feel free to also share this article with others.